 You never know what you might find around the next corner at Grounds for Sculpture.

 Originally part of the New Jersey State Fairgrounds, Grounds for Sculpture is a 42-acre sculpture park and the brainchild of contemporary artist and philanthropist J. Seward Johnson II.
 Johnson is the grandson of Johnson & Johnson’s co-founder and, in 1986, was involved in the largest inheritance contest in the history of New York after his father, the heir to the Johnson fortune, excluded him and his five siblings from his will.
 The lawsuit was settled out of court, with the children dividing up about 12 percent of the $350 million estate.

-Opened in 1992, the park draws visitors for both its collection and the exquisite site, which is complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.
-So far, it is living up to its mission to promote an appreciation for and understanding of contemporary sculpture.
+Opened in 1992, the park draws visitors for both its sculpture collection and its exquisitely landscaped site, complete with more than 2,000 rose bushes, 1,000 trees, and other flower beds and shrubbery.
+So far, it’s living up to its mission to promote a wide appreciation for and understanding of contemporary sculpture.